-On July 28, 2023, our board of directors declared a quarterly dividend of \$0.275 per share.
-In May 2023, February 2023 and November 2022, we paid a quarterly dividend of \$0.275 per share, representing a \$1.10 per share annualized dividend, or an increase of 10% from the prior year.
-In May 2022, February 2022 and November 2021, we paid a quarterly dividend of \$0.25 per share, respectively.
+In January 2024, our board of directors declared a quarterly dividend of \$0.275 \$0.3025 per share.
+In May November 2023, February 2023 and November 2022, we paid a quarterly dividend of \$0.275 \$0.3025 per share, representing a \$1.10 \$1.21 per share annualized dividend, or an increase of 10% from the prior year.
+In May November 2022, February 2022 and November 2021, we paid a quarterly dividend of \$0.25 \$0.275 per share, respectively. share.

-In July 2015, our board of directors authorized a repurchase program of up to 40.0 million shares of our outstanding Common Stock, representing approximately 15% of our outstanding Common Stock as of July 1, 2015.
-On May 4, 2022, our board of directors authorized a new repurchase program of up to 25.0 million shares of our Common Stock, representing approximately 10% of our outstanding Common Stock, plus any unutilized shares left from the July 2015 authorization.
+In July 2015, our board of directors authorized We have a share repurchase program that has been indefinitely suspended in light of up to 40.0 million shares of our outstanding Common Stock, representing approximately 15% of our outstanding Common Stock as of July 1, 2015 the proposed Transaction (and related restrictions imposed by the Transaction Agreement).
+On May 4, 2022, our board of directors authorized a new repurchase program of up to 25.0 million shares of our Common Stock, representing approximately 10% of our outstanding Common Stock, plus any unutilized shares left from In the July 2015 authorization.
 Shares of our Common Stock may be purchased from time to time in open market or privately negotiated transactions.
 The timing, manner, price and amount of repurchases will be determined by management at its discretion based on factors, including the market price of our Common Stock, general economic and market conditions and applicable legal requirements.
 The repurchase program may be commenced, suspended or discontinued at any time.
-Pursuant to the program, in the nine months ended June 30, 2023, we had no share repurchases.
-In the nine months ended June 30, 2022, we repurchased approximately 12.6 million shares of our Common Stock for an aggregate cost of \$597.5 million.
+Pursuant to the program, in the nine three months ended June 30, 2023, December 31, 2023 and 2022, we had no share repurchases.
+In repurchases under these programs.
+See "Note 17.
+Equity and Other Comprehensive Income - Equity - Stock Repurchase Program" of the nine months ended June 30, 2022, we repurchased approximately 12.6 million shares of our Common Stock Notes to Consolidated Financial Statements for an aggregate cost of \$597.5 million.
 The amount reflected as purchased in the consolidated statements of cash flows varies due to the timing of share settlement.
-As of June 30, 2023, we had approximately 29.0 million shares of Common Stock available for repurchase under the program.
+As of June 30, 2023, we had approximately 29.0 million shares of Common Stock available for repurchase under the program. additional information.